 - Big metal feet which are hard to avoid stubbing your toes on

 - Reports of bassinest being uneven (again, not something we experienced)

-Overall, I think that we would have been just as happy with a less expensive basic bassinet.
-So I cannot recommend this Bassinest to you.
-However, if you can find a configuration with it that gives you the easy accessibility it is touted for, then I can see how it would be well worth the money.
+Overall, I think that we would have been just as happy in the long run with a less expensive basic bassinet.
+It did have some nice features that we enjoyed, but the main swivel feature did not work well for us and since babies outgrow bassinets very quickly I don’t think I would pay for it if I did it all over again.
+If you can find a configuration with it that gives you the easy accessibility it is touted for, then I can see how it would be well worth the money.
 Here is a link to the basic version if you are interested, and here is a link to the Luxe/Premiere version.

 However, there is a Halo product I do highly recommend: their sleep sacks / wearable blankets and swaddles!
 Our daughter used the swaddle ones and then the free-armed sleep sack until she transitioned to a big kid bed.
 I absolutely loved them!

 - This Travel Bassinet which comes with variety of built in features, like a rocking mode, a mosquito net, and a waterproof mattress AND then it is portable to boot!